 See the Single Sign-On Roadmap at the Microsoft TechNet site for more information about configuring SSO for Microsoft 365 for federation.

 Navigate to https://login.microsoftonline.com and enter your Microsoft 365 email address (with no password).
-This redirects you to Duo Single Sign-On to enter your primary Active Directory logon information.
+This redirects you to Duo Single Sign-On to begin authentication.

-Successful verification of your primary credentials redirects you to Duo.
+Successful verification of your primary credentials by Active Directory redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to Microsoft 365 to complete the login process.